SkunkHeadedPunk/Mini-Project/README.md

 _File Organization_
 Files are organized by task point numbers as defined in MiniProject.handout.pdf, and named with a short description of their purpose.

-4.2_ArucoDetection: Python SHIFT file implementing Aruco marker location detection for determining wheel orientation.
+4.2_ArucoDetection: Python SHIFT file implementing Aruco marker (and it's respective quadrant) location.

 4.4_readRotaryEncoderRads.ino: Arduino program for reading the rotary encoder's angular position, using the library from the .zip folder.